 Visibility is an integral part of any supply chain, yet it is rarely attained on a superior level.
 Investing in technology that enables visibility, like a transportation management system (TMS), might not seem directly connected to green logistics.
 However, once companies are able to tap into hidden sustainable logistics and supply chain opportunities, uncover blind spots, and see the bigger picture, they are able to identify where to reduce fuel consumption, consolidate freight, alternate transportation modes, etc.

 The role of warehouse spaces and inventory management in supply chains is becoming more critical.
-Optimizing your warehouse space and ramping up order fulfillment is essential to reduce extra operations, save building energy and utilize consolidation.
+Optimizing your warehouse space and ramping up order fulfillment is essential to reduce extra operations. besides, it can help you save building energy and utilize consolidation.
 Proper operations flow means fewer errors which lead to unnecessary deliveries.